rasmusbrottwitt/coronavirus/README.md

 This is a major concern for the American economy.

 # Conclusion
-By diving into the numbers, there are some clear conclusions:
+By diving into the numbers and articles we have presented, there are some conclusions we can already make:

 - The virus has spread quickly and is still going on.
 The mortality rate is high - but maybe there are some dark numbers and unknown variables.
 - Earlier lockdown correlates with less casualties.
 - The attention of the disease escelated fast, and especially concerns about the economy as soon as the American government started taking action
 - The American economy is at a glance doing well, and has even had it's best day ever, but this is mainly because of some of the tools the government are leveraging at the moment.
 - Underneath the wellbeing of companies, a huge unknown is bubbling: unemployment.
 History shows us this could result in catastrophic impacts on the nation.

+However, the numbers and our first conclusion also shows that this is an ongoing pandemic and far from over.
+We have to learn from what we have done so far, what has happened in the past and adjust accordingly to prevent large consequences on our health, economy and wellbeing.

 ## References and datasets